ElaFinIta/countries/README.md

 # Single page application (SPA) fetching information from API

-An application to fetch information from an API.
+An application to fetch information from the open API https://restcountries.com/

 ## Usage: